Frequently Asked Questions

 Can I get credit for some of the courses if I have related experience or courses?

-- credits must have been completed in the last five years with C+ or greater
+- credits must have been completed in the last five years with a grade of C+ or greater

 - courses must have been credit courses